Ivan Glasenberg

 Ivan Glasenberg (born 7 January 1957) is a South African business executive and former chief executive officer of Glencore, one of the world's largest commodity trading and mining companies.
-In December 2020 it was announced that Glasenberg will retire as chief executive by June 2021.
+He was the company's CEO from 2002 to 2021.
 Glasenberg has or had citizenship of South Africa and Australia.
 He became a Swiss citizen in 2011.
-He is also on the board of mining company Minara Resources Ltd.
+As of 2025, his net worth was assessed at US$9.3 billion by Forbes; and at A$13.3 billion in the Australian Financial Review 2025 Rich List.

 Background and early career

 Glasenberg was born 7 January 1957 in South Africa to a Jewish family.
-His father, Samuel Glasenberg, was "a luggage manufacturer and importer born in Lithuania", and his mother, Blanche Vilensky, was South African.
+His father, Samuel Glasenberg, was a luggage manufacturer and importer born in Lithuania, and his mother, Blanche Vilensky, was South African.
 The family lived in Illovo, a suburb of Johannesburg.
+He began attending Hyde Park High School in 1974.
 Glasenberg was an athlete, and by his early 20s was national junior champion in race walking.
-Ivan married Elana Beverley Orelowitz in 1984.
-In his youth Glasenberg was also a friend of Mick Davis, who would become the CEO of mining company Xstrata.
+In his youth, Glasenberg was also a friend of Mick Davis, who would become the CEO of mining company Xstrata.

 Glasenberg graduated with a Bachelor of Commerce and a Bachelor of Accountancy from the University of the Witwatersrand, South Africa.
 Glasenberg was with Nexia Levitt Kirson, a firm of chartered accountants, for five years and is a Chartered Accountant, South Africa [CA (SA)].
 He received his MBA from the IBEAR program at University of Southern California in 1983.

 Business career

-Glencore International
+Glencore

 Glasenberg joined Glencore in 1984, working in the coal department in South Africa and Australia.
 He managed Glencore's Hong Kong and Beijing offices from 1989 to 1990, and became head of the company's coal department in 1991.
 He was named CEO in 2002.

 In 2005, BusinessWeek referred to Glasenberg as a key figure in the secretive commodities trading of Marc Rich's company Mark Rich & Co.
-AG.
 Rich was a billionaire commodities trader, who was charged with tax evasion and illegal deals with Iran, but later pardoned by US President Bill Clinton.
-Glencore is the corporate successor to Marc Rich & Co AG.
+Glencore is the corporate successor to Marc Rich & Co.

 In September 2011, using his own dividends, Glasenberg started buying a larger share of Glencore, buying up to an additional US$54 million of Glencore stock.
 In April 2012 it was reported that Glasenberg held more than 15 per cent of Glencore's stock, placing him as the 20th richest mining billionaire, with Forbes estimating his net worth at US$7.3 billion.

-In December 2020, Glasenberg announced that he will be retiring in 2021 thus stepping out of the CEO position after nearly 20 years.
-He was succeeded by fellow South African Gary Nagle, who was running the firm's coal business.